-Grants totalling £167,400 (2015: £165,000) were made to Maryvale Institute during 2016.
+Grants totalling £300,004 (2016: £167,400) were made to Maryvale Institute during 2017.
 These funds were used in supporting the provision of catechetical work for the parishes and schools of the Archdiocese and for the fostering and nurturing of marriage and family life through Maryvale's courses and departmental work.
-Additionally, miscellaneous costs of £2,375 (2015: £nil) and £37,600 (2015: £nil) were paid in respect of contributions to office and salary costs of the Evangelisation Field Workers based at Maryvale.
-No balances were outstanding at the year end.
+The Trust made a loan of £600k in the year which was also fully impaired in the year.
+Additionally, miscellaneous costs of £4,098 (2016: £2,375) and £14,665 (2016: £37,600) was paid in respect of contributions to office and salary costs of the Evangelisation Field Workers based at Maryvale.
+The charity took over the employment of these staff during 2017, and £16,889 was paid to the charity by Maryvale, being the residual of a grant that was received to partially fund these posts.
+No other balances were outstanding at the year end.

 The Most Rev. B Longley, Rev. Mgr.
 T Menezes and Rev. Mr. D Palmer are trustees in common.